zhenghh04/blendcorpus/README.md

      Specifies the tokenizer backend; can be changed to `GPT2BPETokenizer`, etc.
    - `--tokenizer-model /path/to/spiece.model`
      Path to the SentencePiece model when required.
+   - `--append-eod`
+     Whether to append end of document token or not.

 ## Todo
 https://github.com/openai/tiktoken